Matthias Baldwin: Church Builder

 Sketch from here of the Tabor Presbyterian Church in 1863, at the southwest corner of Christian and 18th Streets.

-Though the church at 18th and Christian was demolished, the original 1857 Sunday school building still stands, as seen in this June 2020 photo.
+Though the church at 18th and Christian was demolished, the original 1857 Sunday school building still stands, as seen in this May 2022 photo.
 Known originally as the Tabor Chapel, it still occupies the southeast corner of 17th and Fitzwater Streets.
 The lower floor was the Sunday School.
 The upper story was the church.
-See 2017 article from Inga Saffron here for more history of this building.
+See 2017 article by Inga Saffron here for more history of this building.
+Builder Charles Perruto lovingly restored this building to be his private residence.
+The modern "cornerstone" is in the inset.

 When Baldwin moved his factory to Broad and Hamilton Streets in 1835, that area was considered "suburban."
 Within two decades the area was teeming with row homes for the thousands of workers and their families.
-By 1857 Baldwin saw the need for another church, this time in the neighborhood of BLW.
+By 1857 Baldwin saw the need for another church, this time in the neighborhood of his factories.
 He organized a few of his wealthy Christian friends to fund the construction of a church at Broad and Green Streets, adjoining the south side of the current Rodeph Shalom synagogue.
 Within a decade there were 450 members and 400 in the Sabbath School.
-Thomas Potter, who owned the oil-cloth factory in the old Bush Hill mansion, was elected one of the two Ruling Elders.
+Thomas Potter, who owned the oil-cloth factory in the old Bush Hill mansion (see our article here), was elected one of the two Ruling Elders.

 Photo from 1895.
 Demolished around 1943.

-The Rodeph Shalom Synagogue, designed in the Moorish Revival style by Frank Furness and built in 1866, is to the left in this photo.
+The Rodeph Shalom Synagogue, designed in the Moorish Revival style by Frank Furness and built in 1866, is to the left in this photo and in the inset (chromolithograph mounted on paper from 1869).
 The current synagogue was built in 1928, or as the cornerstone says, 5688 in the Hebrew dating.
+Rodeph Shalom, established in 1795, is the oldest Ashkenazi synagogue in the western hemisphere.

 On the right is the second building of the Central High School for Boys, built in 1853.

 Baldwin had proposed the name Carmel for the church at Broad and Green Streets, but this was vetoed by the congregation.
 He then applied that name to a chapel and Sunday school at the northeast corner of Broad and Oxford Streets, a church to which he had contributed $8,000.
 When the church itself was completed in 1869, three years after Baldwin's death, the name was changed to Oxford Presbyterian Church (What's everybody got against the name Carmel?).
-Both of these churches have since been demolished.
-The Oxford Presbyterian Church was demolished around 1970 to be replaced by the Temple University Services Building, which itself was replaced by Temple's 27-story Morgan Hall in 2013.
+The ten-year-old church burned down in 1879, but was quickly rebuilt.
+Both of these churches have since been demolished; the Oxford Presbyterian Church was demolished around 1970 to be replaced by the Temple University Services Building, which itself was replaced by Temple's 27-story Morgan Hall in 2013.

 The chapel, now church, at Frankford and Harrison Streets.